idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/getting-started-with-containers.md

 ## Running single container applications with `docker`
+Docker provides a simple and efficient way to run single container applications in a consistent and reproducible way.
+Running a single container application with Docker involves creating a Docker image, which is a packaged, self-contained unit that includes the application code and its dependencies, and then running a container based on that image.
+Docker images can be built locally or pulled from a registry like Docker Hub, and containers can be run on any platform that supports Docker, from local development environments to production servers.
+Docker also provides a range of features for managing and monitoring containers, making it easy to deploy and manage single container applications at scale.

 ### Toy example
 Let's demonstrate to generic workflow for running an app with `docker`
 1. **Create a Dockerfile**: A Dockerfile is a text file that contains instructions for building a Docker image.
 You'll need to create a Dockerfile for your application.